ThKrypt/QualCoder/13-Working-in-a-team.md

-# DRAFT PAGE  - Some functions discussed below are not active
+# DRAFT PAGE  - one function discussed below is not active

 # Working Together in a Team